onedata/onedata-documentation/docs/glossary.md

 ## Access control

-A set of safety rules and procedures for granting or denying access to Onedata entities (e.g. [spaces][space]) and data.
+A set of policies and procedures for granting or denying access to Onedata entities (e.g. [spaces][space]) and data.
 For more information about spaces access control, refer to [this page][space-members].
 In case of the data access control, Onedata implements a multi-level approach, as described [here][data access control].

 ## Access-control list (ACL)

-A list of permissions associated with file or directory used for precisely grant or deny access to it.
+A list of permissions associated with file or directory used to precisely grant or deny access to it.
 Learn more [here][ACL].

 ## Access token